MicrosoftDocs/windows-itpro-docs/education/windows/use-set-up-school-pcs-app.md

 ### Insert USB

 1. Insert a USB drive.
-The **Save** button will light up when your computer detects the USB
+The **Save** button lights up when your computer detects the USB
 1. Choose your USB drive from the list and select **Save**

     ![Insert a USB drive now screen with USB drive selection highlighted.
 Save button is blue and active.](images/suspcs/1810_SUSPC_USB.png)

-1. When the package is ready, you'll see the filename and package expiration date.
+1. When the package is ready, you see the filename and package expiration date.
 You can also select **Add a USB** to save the same provisioning package to another USB drive.
 When you're done, remove the USB drive and select **Next**

 ![Your provisioning package is ready screen with package filename and expiration date.
 Shows an active blue, Next button, and a gray Add a USB button.](images/suspcs/1810_SUSPC_Package_ready.png)